neo4j/graphql/docs/rfcs/rfc-026-toolbox-tracking.md

 The GraphQL Toolbox can further include developers wanting to experiment with GraphQL and Neo4j in general, yet also developers who want to experiment with/edit the (introspected) schema.
 The main aim is for prototyping and rapid development for both experienced as well as inexperienced users.

+### Tracking consent
+We need to ask for tracking consent.
+Opt-in?
+Or can we do opt-out?

 ### Requirements

 Track basic metrics with [Segment](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/).
 Segment offers a JS library that we can leverage.